stormtracks/btcsuite-notes/btcsim/actorcomm.md

 * simulateTx [goroutine only]

 **sendRawTransaction**
-is called by simulateTx, splitUtxos
+is called by simulateTx and splitUtxos

 ### comm.go